Students Gain Global Perspective Through Medicine in Mexico

 “What an incredible experience!
 Participating in the Medicine in Mexico 2026 trip is something I will be forever grateful for.
 This was a truly eye-opening experience, as we experienced firsthand what daily life is like for the children at the Santa Maria Mission and how genuinely happy they are.
 The interactions I had with the children will be connections I hold in my heart forever.
 I was one of the students with limited experience with the Spanish language, so many of my interactions were non-verbal.
 The smiles on the children's faces absolutely lit up the room, and we realized we did not necessarily need Spanish to be able to communicate, which was very special.

-The opportunity to work with our incredible trip leaders Dr. Darren Hollenbaugh, Dr. Cindy Hollenbaugh, Dr. David Lechner, Kally Wilson, PA, and our Facility Advisor Dr. Kyle Stode helped me think more deeply about my impact when I myself become a Physician Assistant.
+The opportunity to work with our incredible trip leaders Dr. Darren Hollenbaugh, Dr. Cindy Hollenbaugh, Dr. David Lechner, Kally Wilson, PA, and our Faculty Advisor Dr. Kyle Stode helped me think more deeply about my impact when I myself become a Physician Assistant.
 I enjoyed getting to work with each provider and seeing how they each approached the clinic in different ways, how they each interacted with the children, and how they each took a great deal of time to share their incredible knowledge of medicine with each of us on the trip.
 The lessons and large bits of knowledge will be things I hold with me through applying to PA school, attending PA school, and one day becoming a PA.

 I highly recommend that any Carroll student interested in this experience apply and see for themselves how impactful this experience truly is.”